ypriverol/github-paper/REVIEWS.md

    modification' are almost counter-productive -- availability of this level of documentation is not really what users crave.

-> R/ We kept the current version of **Rule 5** about continues integration.
-The idea of the manuscript is to show the Git/GitHub infrastructure to bioinformatics community and general good practices.
+> R/ We kept the current version of **Rule 5** about continuous integration.
+The idea of the manuscript is to show the Git/GitHub infrastructure to the bioinformatics community and general good practices.
 In general we don't aim to explain in details best software engineering practices.
-However, **Rule 6** was extended commented in the supplmentary note explaining concepts like unit tests, and best practices of documentation.
-It should be notice by the reviewer that the current manuscript is about the use of Git/GitHub to improve the productivity in your research lab and team and not about general best practices of codding, documentation, etc.
+It should be noticed by the reviewer that the current manuscript is about the use of Git/GitHub to improve the productivity in your research lab and team and not about general best practices of coding, documentation, etc. In addition, we added a **Supplementary Note** to extend the documentation and ideas about unit tests and continuous integration.

 9. Rule 9 does not mention the obvious, effective, and esssential